Find out when contactless card payment machines are coming to East Staffordshire

 The modern ticket machines are set to be introduced at the Cooper's Square and Burton Place car parks, in Burton, and the Maltings car park, in Uttoxeter.

-Work on the £80,000 units will start today, April 18 and it is thought they will be ready for use by Tuesday, April 24.
+Work on the £80,000 units started on Wednesday and it is thought they will be ready for use by Tuesday, April 24.

 It comes as parking bosses move to replace their old machines, which had been in situ for "many years."